 The Yahoo Query Language, YQL, provides a single endpoint service that enables developers to query, filter and combine data across Yahoo and beyond.
 YQL exposes a SQL-like SELECT syntax that that is both familiar to developers and expressive enough for getting the right data.
+Data is offered in JSON or XML.

 The following is a list of how-to and tutorial content that matched your search term.
 ProgrammableWeb's how-to content comes from two sources; full-blown tutorials that we publish ourselves and other highly relevant tutorials that we find elsewhere on the Web.
 This list represents on combination of both tutorial types and if you go to ProgrammableWeb's API University, you'll not only be able to find more, they are organized based on your role (API providers or developers who consumes APIs).
 If you know of a tutorial that would be of interest to the ProgrammableWeb community, we'd like to know about it.
 Be sure to check our guidelines for making contributions to ProgrammableWeb.